 IT specialists monitor and archive the data transfer from the South Pole.
-Data is transferred from the South Pole using three mechanisms: 1) very small data samples over e-mail; 2) data up to hundreds of megabytes per day using the TCP/IP network; and 3) the bulk of the IceCube data over the dedicated high-capacity SPTR (South Pole TDRS Relay) system.
-All data is archived onto magnetic tape at the South Pole in two main tape sets.
+Data is transferred from the South Pole using three mechanisms: 1) short messages and monitoring information over a system using the Iridium satellite systems; 2) very small data samples over e-mail; and 3) the bulk of the IceCube data over the dedicated high-capacity SPTR (South Pole TDRS Relay) system.
+Two copies of the data are archived on disk at the South Pole.
+During 2014 the data archive at the South Pole was changed from tape into disks in order to improve the resiliency and operability of the system.
 The raw data stream is archived in case of significant issues with online filtering or for temporally transitory data that may need re-analysis.
-To mitigate the risk of catastrophic failure of the SPTR system, another tape set is maintained to facilitate fast recovery from such a failure.
+To mitigate the risk of catastrophic failure of the SPTR system, the filtered data can also be archived to facilitate fast recovery from such a failure.
 Data transfers use the allowed bandwidth allocated to IceCube and buffer data for at least 3 days to compensate for any short-term outages of satellite connectivity.

-A Software Engineer maintains the Data Transfer Software (SPADE).
-The SPADE application gathers data files from multiple clients at the South Pole, archives all files on magnetic tape, and transfers data from the South Pole at three different levels of speed/priority depending on the size and urgency of the file.
-As a distributed application, it runs on several servers and balances the transfer and processing requirements to archive a stable and sustained throughput from all clients to the tape systems and the different transfer channels.
-The Software Engineer is also in charge of SPADE daily operations, i.e. monitoring the quality of the data transfers North and addressing specific high priority transfer needs that are requested by the Detector Operations team during data taking.
+A Software Engineer maintains the Data Transfer Software (SPADE) and is developing a completely new and improved version of this service (JADE).
+As of today, the JADE application is the one that gathers data files from multiple clients at the South Pole and archives all files on disk.
+SPADE is still managing data transfers from the South Pole at three different levels of speed/priority depending on the size and urgency of the file.
+During the 2014-2015 season JADE will fully replace SPADE at the South Pole, managing the satellite and email data transfers as well as the local archive.
+Some of the main improvements in the new JADE system are better scaling and more flexible configuration of the data archiving and delivery services.
+The new JADE software will also streamline the daily operations, e.g.

+easing the management of exceptional priority transfer requests by Detector Operations.
+The Software Engineer is also in charge of SPADE and JADE daily operations, i.e. monitoring the quality of the data transfers North and addressing specific high priority transfer needs that are requested by the Detector Operations team during data taking.